The Soldier Mountains are discussed on Pages 214-217 of the book. Updated July 2019

-The Soldier Mountains are covered on pages 214 to 217.
-This rangee is located north of Fairfield, Idaho, at the southern edge of the Idaho batholith.
+The Soldier Mountains are located north of Fairfield, Idaho at the southern edge of the Idaho batholith.
 The range covers a roughly triangular piece of real estate 30 miles wide and 15 miles from north to south.
-The range is bordered by the Camas Prairie in the south, the South Fork Boise River in the north and west and the Smoky Mountains in the east.
+This range is bordered by the Camas Prairie to the south, the South Fork Boise River to the north and west, and the Smoky Mountains to the east.

-Physically, the range is nearly indistinguishable in form from the Boise Mountains and Smoky Mountains.
-Soldier Mountain topography is characterized by long winding drainages and high grass-covered ridges leading up to the main crest.
-The most dominant summits are 10,095-foot Smoky Dome which towers up north of Fairfield and 9,694-foot Iron Mountain which is hidden by foothills at the western end of main crest.
-Both are exceptional scrambling goals that overshadow the ranges many other peaks in many climbers’ minds.
-Nevertheless, many other Soldier Mountains summits worth investigating.
+Physically, the range is nearly indistinguishable in form from the Boise Mountains and the Smoky Mountains.
+The Soldier Mountain topography is characterized by long winding drainages and high grass-covered ridges leading up to the main crest.
+It is the main crest which is the most dominant feature of this range.

 The two most dominant summits on the crest are Smoky Dome (10,095 feet) north of Fairfield and Iron Mountain (9,694 feet) which is hidden by foothills at the western end of the main crest.
 Both of these peaks are exceptional scrambling goals as are many other summits in the Soldier Mountains.